lkilcommons/OvationPyme/readme.md

 Ovation Pyme is a complete translation of the IDL (a proprietary programming language, owned by ExelisVis) version released in an open source format on [Sourceforge](https://sourceforge.net/projects/ovation-prime/) by Janet Machol, Rob Redmon and Nathan Case of NOAA National Center for Environmental Information (NCEI).
-This code has not been peer-reviewed.
-Errors may exist.
 __Contributions and comments are very welcome__.

 ## Problems and limitations of Ovation Prime 2010